 Helix supports either model, as well as a hybrid of the two.

 Version control systems can be used as stand-alone applications or they can be incorporated into development or authoring tools as a means of managing the assets produced by these tools.

 Helix uses a client-server architecture to implement version control management.

 - The Helix server (also known as the Helix Versioning Engine or

 p4d) manages shared file repositories, or depots, that contain every revision of every file under version management.
 Files are organized into directory trees.
 The server also maintains a database to track data associated with files and client activity: logs, user permissions, metadata, configuration values, and so on.

-Helix clients provide an interface that allows you to check files in and out of the depot, resolve conflicts, detect threats, track change requests, and more.
+Helix clients provide an interface that allows you to check files in and out of the depot, resolve conflicts, track change requests, and more.

 Helix clients include a command-line client, a graphical user interface client, and various plugins that work with commercial IDEs and productivity software.
 A Helix server can provide services to a mix of Helix clients.